szczyglis-dev/py-gpt/docs/source/plugins.rst

   > please execute tutorial test command

+**Tools**

+Each enabled custom command is exposed as a tool using its configured **name**.

 Experts (inline)
 -----------------

-The plugin makes enabled Expert presets available in supported chat modes through the regular ``expert_call`` tool.
+The Experts (inline) plugin makes enabled Expert presets available in supported chat modes through the regular ``expert_call`` tool.
 When the current model delegates a task, the selected Expert is executed as a regular agent by the same **Agents v2 runtime** used by **Chat with Agents**, and its final response is returned directly as the tool result.

 Use **Experts** mode to define, configure, enable, or disable Expert presets.
 Once an Expert is enabled, you can simply ask for it by name in the conversation, for example: ``Ask the Python programmer expert to review this code.`` The model can then call ``expert_call`` automatically.

 See the ``Work modes -> Experts`` section for more details.

+**Tools**

+- ``expert_call`` - Delegate a self-contained task to an enabled Expert and return its result.

 Extra system prompt
 -----------------------------

-The plugin appends additional system prompts (extra data) from a list to every current system prompt.
-You can enhance every system prompt with extra instructions that will be automatically appended to the system prompt.
+The Extra system prompt plugin appends selected reusable instructions or context to the active system prompt, making the same guidance available on every request.

 **Options**

-- ``Prompts`` *prompts*

-List of extra prompts - prompts that will be appended to system prompt.
+- **Prompts** *prompts* - List of extra prompts - prompts that will be appended to system prompt.
 All active extra prompts defined on list will be appended to the system prompt in the order they are listed here.

 Facebook
 --------

-The plugin integrates with Facebook's Graph API to enable various actions such as managing pages, posts, and media uploads.
-It uses OAuth2 for authentication and supports automatic token exchange processes.
+The Facebook plugin exposes Facebook Graph API operations for pages, posts and media, including publishing, deleting and uploading content.
+Authentication uses OAuth2.

 * Retrieving basic information about the authenticated user.
 * Listing all Facebook pages the user has access to.